Section 3 has three parts. Select a link from the list below for more information about each topic

 More information - Privacy links

 A person may be able to make a particular decision at a certain time because they have support during the decision-making process.
-This is called assisted decision-making.
+This is called supported decision-making.

 When seeking support for a person to make a decision, you can try the following: